GyorgyFerenc/Minecraft-Random-Events/documentation/Basics.md

 - Should be small
 - Do one thing
-  - It means you cannot extract more functions out of it
+  - It means you can not extract more functions out of it

 Naming functions: